pixelflinger/lanczos-2d/README.md

-The separable application of the Lanczos filter is actually correct — albeit not isotropic — and it is **not** an approximation of the radial application of 1D Lanczos unlike what can be often read on the internet.
-In that regard the Lanczos wikipedia page is correct.
+The separable application of the Lanczos filter is actually correct — albeit not isotropic — and it is **not** an approximation of the radial application of 1D Lanczos unlike what can be often read on the Internet.
+In that regard, the Lanczos Wikipedia page is correct.

 The correct radial and isotropic Lanczos application uses a modified Lanczos equation which uses _jinc_ instead of _sinc_.